Matty Smith (footballer, born 1997)

-Matthew Smith (born 13 March 1997) is a Scottish footballer who plays as a forward for League of Ireland Premier Division side Shelbourne.
-He started his career with Dundee United and made his first team debut in May 2016, and subsequently had loan periods with Montrose and Cove Rangers before moving to Ireland with Waterford, St Patrick's Athletic and Derry City.
+Matthew Smith (born 13 March 1997) is a Scottish footballer who plays as a forward for League of Ireland Premier Division club Waterford.
+He started his career with Dundee United and made his first team debut in May 2016, and subsequently had loan periods with Montrose and Cove Rangers before moving to Ireland with Waterford, St Patrick's Athletic, Derry City and Shelbourne.

 Early life

 Matty Smith was born in Dundee on 13 March 1997.
 He attended Monifieth High School.
 He played youth football for St Johnstone for seven years, prior to joining Dundee United.

 Club career

+Dundee United

 Smith signed professionally for Dundee United in July 2014.
 He made his first team debut against Partick Thistle in a Scottish Premiership match on 10 May 2016.

 In January 2017, he was sent on loan to Scottish League Two side Montrose until the end of the 2016–17 season.
 He made his debut for Montrose in a 2-1 victory at home to Cowdenbeath where he was also sent off.